Checkout simplification for prescription commerce

 Context

-Design Approach
+Design approach

-• Reducing visual and cognitive load per screen
+• Reducing visual and cognitive load per screen without removing required steps

 Shortening Without Removing What Matters

-Prescription Visibility at the Point of Decision
+Prescription visibility at the point of decision

-Designing for Glasses and Contacts
+Designing for glasses and contacts

-Because glasses and contacts have different verification needs, the UI adapts based on product type while maintaining a consistent structure.
-This ensured compliance without fragmenting the experience or forcing relearning.
+Because glasses and contacts have different verification requirements, the UI adapts based on product type while maintaining a consistent structure.
+A user buying both in the same order sees a coherent experience, not two different systems stitched together.

 Outcome